 Rent Reviews

-Most commercial leases contain provisions for periodic rent reviews, typically upward-only.
-Disagreements arise when the landlord and tenant cannot agree on the market rent.
-The lease will usually provide for an independent expert or arbitrator to determine the rent if the parties cannot agree, but this process can be slow, expensive, and unpredictable.
+Most commercial leases contain periodic rent review provisions, often upward-only.
+Disputes arise when the landlord and tenant cannot agree the open market rent or the assumptions and disregards in the review clause.
+The lease may provide for an independent expert or arbitrator, but that route can be expensive and may produce a number without solving the wider commercial pressure.

 Dilapidations